wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 ### Login the user

-Button is disable so now add `onPressed` handler to the `ElevatedButton` to allow logging in:
+Button is disabled so now add `onPressed` handler to the `ElevatedButton` to allow logging in:

 ```dart
 Widget _updateView() {